rems-project/cn-tutorial/src/tutorial.md

 --8<--
 ```

-We specify that `read` does not change the array — the outputs of `Owned`,
+We specify that `read` does not change the array — the outputs of `RW`,
 `A` and `A_post`, taken before and after running the function, are
 the same — and that the value returned is `A[i]`.